 Harira is a traditional Moroccan soup.
 Depending on location, family traditions and personal likings, it is made and enjoyed in many different variations.
 Normally this dish would contain some meat and eggs.
 But this recipe is my own vegan rendition of this very popular soup.

 Moroccan harira is a hearty and zesty soup, with tomatoes, chickpeas en lentils.
 If you prefer to use dried chickpeas and lentils (which is the more authentic way), then make sure you are well prepared and soak the chickpeas overnight.
-As well as allowing yourself a lot of extra time for the cooking process (2 - 3 hours).
+As well as allowing yourself the extra time for the cooking process (2 - 3 hours).

 Furthermore you can also adjust the spice mix to your own liking.
-Traditionally ginger, pepper and saffron (if you can get) are the main spices.
-But as said before it is very common that every family has a slightly different version of harira depending on their family tradition, and likings.
+Traditionally ginger, pepper and saffron (if you can get it) are the main spices.
+But as said before it is very common that every family has a slightly different version of harira depending on their family tradition, and personal likings.

 If you are interested in some of my other Moroccan inspired recipes, check out;